ajuavinett/CellTypesLesson/docs/jupyter_instructions.md

 10. Next, we need to install the allenSDK tools.
 Open a new Terminal window (if you’re in Windows, it needs to be an Anaconda terminal window) and type
 `pip install --user allenSDK`
 <u>Note</u>: If you receive an error, try `pip install allenSDK`
-11. After the allenSDK package has installed, you can open Jupyter Notebook in two ways:
+11. After the AllenSDK package has installed, you can open Jupyter Notebook in two ways:
 * In Terminal,  type `jupyter notebook`
 * Open the Anaconda Navigator, and click on Jupyter Notebook.
 12. A Jupyter Notebook landing page (the Dashboard) should open.
-13. On the dashboard, you should now see a folder BIPN 145.
+13. On the dashboard, you should now see a folder CellTypesLesson.
 Click into it, and open “Introduction to Jupyter Notebooks” From here, you can follow the directions in the Jupyter Notebook.
 Au revoir!

 ### <a href="https://ajuavinett.github.io/CellTypesLesson/">Back to the start page</a>